evilusean/Pysean/Sean/Books/WalterRussell/JRE-TerrenceHoward-Notes.md

 - tuskegee/thalidomide - 1920's - syphilis - 60years untreated - when did it become cool to trust for profit big pharma companies/corrupt governments?
 - Fundamentals are wrong, 'forgive them, lord, for they know not what they do'
 - 'we are about to unalive gravity, their god gravity' 'maybe you dropped your computer' - Lol, Lmao.
-- linchpin configuration 120 degrees radially, tilit 109.5 degrees,  2 vortices, saturn hexagon, with a ring - all physics simulated, not pre recorded.
+- linchpin configuration 120 degrees radially, tilit 109.5 degrees,  2 vortices, saturn hexagon, with a ring - all physics simulated, not pre recorded.  - external pressures being applied from the outside in, not the standard model of internal fission reaction with iron cores - universe is not infinite, but finite - shapes is from the wave bouncing on an edge and coming back
+- the sun poops, and we get planets. coronal mass ejection - instead of muh big bang
+- he's talking about the 100th monkey/jungs theory on collective consciousness, where it's siloed to species - where only a few people need to know something for everyone else to 'get it'/rats in NYC know something from rats in UK - dimorphic resonance
+- the secret life of plants - appear static
+- gravity = greater mass = greater attaction vs Balloon + Static electrictity - electricity 137x stronger than gravity - angles of incidence 120 degrees
+- the planet is alive and trying to unalive humans, for '"some reason"'
+- Terrence DaShon Howard Vs Le SeanDa - Lol, Lmao
+- rotation - centripdoal spin creates an electric field called gravity